Random quotients of mapping class groups are quasi-isometrically rigid: Introduction

 \subsubsection{Combinatorial rigidity}

-To show that any automorphism $\ov\phi:\,\CSN\to\CSN$ is induced by some element $\ov g\in\MCG/N$ we proceed as follows.
-First, we find an automorphism $\phi:\CS\to\CS$ which “lifts” $\ov \phi$, i.e. that makes the following diagram commute, where $\pi:\,\CS\to \CSN$ is the quotient map:
+To show that any automorphism $\ov\phi\colon \CSN\to\CSN$ is induced by some element $\ov g\in\MCG/N$ we proceed as follows.
+First, we find an automorphism $\phi:\CS\to\CS$ which “lifts” $\ov \phi$, i.e. that makes the following diagram commute, where $\pi\colon \CS\to \CSN$ is the quotient map:

 The key observation is that, if we regard both $\CS$ and $\CSN$ as simplicial \emph{complexes}, then $\pi$ is a covering map (see Lemma \ref{lem:covering}).
 Moreover, by a result of Harer \cite{Harer:CS_wedge}, $\CS$ is simply connected whenever $S$ has large enough complexity, and we can lift $\ov\phi$ by standard arguments of covering theory.
-Then one can apply a result of Ivanov-Korkmaz \cite{Ivanov:autC, Korkmaz} to show that the lift $\phi$ is induced by a mapping class $g\in\MCG$, and therefore its image $\ov g\in\MCG/N$ induces $\ov \phi$.
+Then one can apply Ivanov's theorem to show that the lift $\phi$ is induced by a mapping class $g\in\MCG$, and therefore its image $\ov g\in\MCG/N$ induces $\ov \phi$.